aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/docker/07b-deployment.md

 class called `Settings` under the module `src/{{cookiecutter.src_package_name}}_fastapi/config.py`.
 This class contains several fields: some are defined and some others not.
-The field `MODEL_UUID` inherit their values from the environment variables.
+The `MODEL_UUID` field inherits their values from the environment variables.

 `src/{{cookiecutter.src_package_name}}_fastapi/config.py`:
 ```python